-Crazy and unusual weather, such as the drastic weather changes in recent winters, leaves some gardeners wondering how to protect bulbs from frost and freeze.
+Crazy and unusual weather, such as the drastic changes in recent winters, leaves some gardeners wondering how to protect bulbs from frost and freeze.
 Temperatures have warmed and so has the soil, so the bulbs think it is later in the season than it actually is.
-Warmer than normal temperatures cause some bulbs to bloom early and an unexpected frost or freeze can cause more damage when bulbs are in bloom.
+Warmer than normal temperatures cause some bulbs to bloom early and an unexpected frost or freeze can do damage when bulbs are in bloom.
 So will frost hurt spring bulbs?
 Keep reading to find out more about protecting spring bulbs from frost.

 Will Frost Hurt Spring Bulbs?